Carnage on the Autobahn: The crash of Paninternational flight 112

 One last point which investigators considered was the fact that the flight was not loaded with enough water, even if it had in fact all been water.
 The manufacturer’s calculations showed that 368 L were required for the takeoff, but the airline only provided 300 L. The captain told investigators that he thought the drums held 70 L each, rather than 60, and that he remembered seeing the water quantity indicator read 75 to 80 imperial gallons (350 L), but it was clear that the actual volume could not have been this high.
-In any case, if 368 L had actually been acquired, assuming that the amount of kerosene remained the same, then the plane would have reached 800 feet before the engine failure instead of 700 feet, which was a negligible difference.
-However, it is worth noting that this might have allowed the plane to land after the bridge instead of before it, potentially reducing the severity of the accident.
+In any case, if 368 L had actually been acquired, assuming that the amount of kerosene remained the same, then the plane would have reached 1,500 feet before the engine failure instead of 700 feet, which was still not enough to get back to the airport.
+However, it is worth noting that this would have allowed the plane to land after the bridge instead of before it, potentially reducing the severity of the accident.

 The safety investigation by the LBA ultimately produced only a basic outline of the events directly leading to the crash.
 It had nothing to say about the general quality of Paninternational’s operations or about the LBA’s own oversight of the airline as West Germany’s aviation regulator.
 Thankfully for us, however, these issues were addressed by two more investigations by a parliamentary committee and a public prosecutor, and by investigative journalists at Der Spiegel, which together revealed the parallel story of the rise and fall of Paninternational and its unscrupulous owners.
 Without this story, any retelling of the tale of flight 112 would be missing this vitally important and at times bemusing economic and historical context.